noahcherry/nice-shield-v1/README.md

 > [!IMPORTANT]
 > WIP

 This is a base repo to help anyone get started creating their own images/animations for their nice!view.
+This guides focus is just changing the main image and leaving extras like bluetooth, battery, etc alone.
+Of course all these are changeable, but getting the repo set up and changing the main image is a good first step in customizing it more.

 > [!IMPORTANT]